 The military branch of the Federation and best be split into two portions.

 The military wing is officially called the (TDFN).
 Rather than separate land, sea, and air divisions, the entire armed forces are under a single banner, and use naval designations and ranks even on worlds without oceans.
-The TDFN remained under the direct command of the dragons until around the third century N.D. before being ceded to the Alliance.
+The TDFN remained under the direct command of the dragons until the third century N.D., when they were ceded to the Alliance.
 Officially the TDFN was absorbed into the Alliance Regulars, but being much larger, older, and better-equipped, it's more accurate to say it went the other way around.
 Even centuries later, it retains the TDFN name and carries on a strong draconic tradition.

 The bulk of draconic land-holdings are on flat dimensions, and as such the space navy is considerably smaller.
-Much like the old Alliance, the new one simply does not have the resources to field a significant space-based force.
-And while the dragons still provide considerable funding, they simply do not have the industrial capacity.
+Much like the old Alliance, the new one does not have the resources to field a significant space-based force.
+While the dragons still provide considerable funding, they do not have the industrial capacity.

-The space navy is distinguishable from the regular terrestrial forces by being known as the TDN instead of TDFN, and there is some rivalry between the divisions.
-While the TDN still maintains a strong draconic tradition, they are much more "Alliance" than the ground-pounders.
+The space navy is distinguishable from the regular terrestrial forces by the name of TDN instead of TDFN, and there is some rivalry between the divisions.
+While the TDN maintains a strong draconic tradition, they are much more "Alliance" than the ground-pounders.
 Still, the line-leaders for new ships, particularly capitol ships, are named for dragon flights, and different size classifications use dragon color descriptors.
 For example, destroyers are typically called "red-fires".

-Much like the TFDN, equipment is purchased surplus from the Foundation or makes use of license-built copies.
-In the case of starships, many are in fact purchased second-hand from the Foundation.
+Equipment is purchased surplus from the Foundation or makes use of license-built copies.
+In the case of starships, many are purchased second-hand from the Foundation.

 Beginning in the era of the New Day, the Trans-Draconic Federation has issued currency according to the "Land Standard".
 Each bill is a certificate for a percentage of a parcel of land, though they cannot be exchanged for land.
 Thus, the combined total of all land owned by the various member-flights provides the backing for the currency being given to humans.